GivEnergy Review: Batteries, Inverters & Cloud App

 Software

-The GivEnergy Cloud platform and app provide real-time monitoring, remote control, smart tariff scheduling, and energy flow visualisation – widely regarded as the best in the UK market.
+The GivEnergy Cloud platform and app provide real-time monitoring, remote control, smart tariff scheduling, and energy flow visualisation.
+Reviewers, installers and the active GivEnergy subreddit have consistently rated the app ahead of Tesla, SolarEdge and Huawei FusionSolar for day-to-day usability.

 Why GivEnergy is popular in the UK

-• Competitive pricing – typically 15–25% cheaper than Tesla Powerwall
+- Competitive pricing, typically 15 to 25% cheaper than Tesla Powerwall

 GivEnergy product range (2026)